 The Company operates in a highly regulated environment and is subject to supervision and regulation by a number of governmental regulatory agencies, including the Federal Reserve Board, the OCC, the TDFI and the FDIC.
 Regulations adopted by these agencies, which are generally intended to provide protection for depositors and customers rather than for the benefit of shareholders, govern a comprehensive range of matters including but not limited to (i) ownership and control of the Company's equity, (ii) acquisition of other companies and businesses, (iii) permissible activities, (iv) maintenance of adequate capital levels and (v) other operational aspects.
-Compliance with banking regulations is costly and restricts certain of our activities, including the payment of dividends, mergers and acquisitions, investments, loan amounts and concentrations, interest rates, opening and closing branch locations, and other activities.
+Compliance with banking regulations is costly and restricts certain of our activities, including the payment of dividends, mergers and other activities.
 The bank regulatory agencies also possess broad authority to prevent or remedy unsafe or unsound practices or violations of law.
 These agencies have significant discretion in their ability to enforce penalties and further limit the Company's activities if the Company fails to comply with applicable regulations.

 The Dodd-Frank Act instituted major changes to the bank and financial institutions regulatory regimes, and additional changes continue to be proposed and implemented by various regulatory agencies.
 Other changes to statutes, regulations or regulatory policies, including changes in interpretation or implementation of statutes, regulations or policies, could affect the Company in substantial and unpredictable ways.
 Such changes could subject the Company to reduced revenues, additional costs, limit the types of financial services and products the Company may offer and/or increase the ability of non-banks to offer competing financial services and products, among other things.
 The burden and expenses associated with regulatory compliance have been increasing and may continue to increase.
 Failure to comply with laws, regulations or policies could result in sanctions by regulatory agencies, civil money penalties and/or reputation damage, which could have a material adverse effect on the Company's business, financial condition and results of operations.
-Proposals to change the laws and regulations governing financial institutions are frequently raised in Congress and before bank regulatory authorities.
-Changes in applicable laws or regulations could materially affect the Company's business, and the likelihood of any major changes in the future and their effects are impossible to determine.
+Proposals to change the laws and regulations governing financial institutions are frequently affect the Company's business, and the likelihood of any major changes in the future and their effects are impossible to determine.
 Moreover, it is impossible to predict the ultimate form any proposed legislation might take or how it might affect the Company.